 Tools built into your advertising platform can generate reports to show just how effective your current strategy is, giving you further data to tweak and adapt your campaign to maximize your bids and get the best results.
 Remember that SEM is not a one-time activity, rather a strategy that has to be maintained over time.

 If you don’t know how much each customer is worth to your business, how are you going to determine ROI and decide on a cost-per-lead budget you can afford?
 The answer is: you can’t!

 The key lies in understanding customer lifetime value (CLV).
 The only way to create a healthy sales funnel is if the cost of each additional customer is significantly lower than the resulting profit over the lifetime of that customer.
 For example, if it costs you $100 to acquire a new customer who then spends $50 and never returns, you’re at a $50 deficit, which means it’s clearly not a sustainable PPC campaign.

 Don’t be afraid to ask for help!

 Search engine marketing is so simple that it’s easy to get plenty of it wrong and different ways to get it right.
-If you don’t have any experience with paid search or haven’t had much of a success, consider seeking out a good PPC partner help to steer you in the right direction.
+If you don’t have any experience with paid search or haven’t had much success, consider Spiralytics, a leading pay per click advertising in the Philippines, to steer you in the right direction.

 Here at Spiralytics, we help businesses just like yours grow their brands online with the power of data-driven search ad campaigns.
 Contact us today to learn more!